 TLDR The shampoo with 10% SLS had the best physical properties.

-The study investigated the effect of varying concentrations of sodium lauryl sulfate (SLS) on the physical properties of a herbal shampoo made from randu leaf (Ceiba pentandra Gaertn) extract, known for its hair growth-promoting compounds.
+The study investigated the effect of varying concentrations of sodium lauryl sulfate (SLS) on the physical properties of a shampoo made from ethanol extract of Ceiba pentandra Gaertn. leaves, which contain hair growth-promoting compounds like flavonoids, phenols, and saponins.
 Four shampoo formulations with SLS concentrations of 0%, 5%, 10%, and 15% were tested for organoleptic properties, pH, viscosity, foam stability, specific gravity, and surface tension.
-The formulation with 10% SLS (FII) exhibited the best physical properties, aligning closely with the Indonesian National Standard, with a viscosity of 450 cP, pH of 8.05, foam stability of 86.048%, specific gravity of 1.121 g/cm³, and surface tension of 68.133 dyne/cm.
-Statistical analysis confirmed significant differences in the physical properties of the shampoos based on SLS concentration.
+The formulation with 10% SLS (FII) exhibited the best physical properties, meeting Indonesian National Standards with a viscosity of 450 cP, pH of 8.05, foam stability of 86.048%, specific gravity of 1.121 g/cm³, and surface tension of 68.133 dyne/cm.
+Statistical analysis confirmed that SLS concentration significantly affected the shampoo's physical properties.

 Discuss this study in the Community →